contraindications and side effects of royal jelly

 Contraindications and side-effects of royal jelly

-It is possible to develop some bad symptoms if you take royal jelly, though some posts might tell you different.
+It is possible to experience some side-effects if you take royal jelly, though some posts might tell you differently.
+People allergic to lots of triggers, people with asthma and some people allergic to bee venom.
+However, the circumstances can differ a lot.

 The allergic reactions could be generated by the basic composition of royal jelly (mainly 2 main proteins), but can also be triggered by grains of pollen present in royal jelly harvested from certain plants that people are allergic to, or by some emulsifiers used in capsules.